commercelayer/commercelayer-js-dropin/README.md

 Another common feature that you may want to build is a customer account area, where they can manage their order history, wallet (i.e. saved payment methods), address book and returns.

-The next versions of Commerce Layer JS Dropin will be enhanced to provide all those features with equal ease.
+The next versions of Commerce Layer JS Drop-in will be enhanced to provide all those features with equal ease.
 In the meantime, please explore the official [API reference](https://docs.commercelayer.io/api/) for all the available endpoints and resources.

 ---